pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/allow-button-does-not-work/index.md

 ---
-title: 'Allow button in Security & Privacy System Preferences does not work'
+title: 'Allow button in Privacy & Security System Settings does not work'
 weight: 100
 aliases:
     - /docs/help/troubleshooting/kext-allow-button-does-not-work/
 ---

-The allow button in Security & Privacy System Preferences should be hidden after you click it.<br/>
+The allow button in Privacy & Security System Settings should be hidden after you click it.<br/>
 If the button does not hide after click, you did not succeed to click it.

-{{< local-image src="images/allow@2x.png" >}}
+{{< local-image src="images/system-extension-allow@2x.png" >}}

 ## Reason